settylab/atac_metacell_utilities/README.md

 * ChromVAR results (ref-3) using In-silico ChIP results
 * Primed and lineage specific peaks in single-cell data as described in (ref-4)

-NOTE: The input anndata objects are updated with the outputs.

 ## Overview: